Slow Cooker Bacon Garlic Pork Loin is rich, savory, tender, and packed with bold flavor. All with minimal effort, great for weeknights!

 Instructions

-- Rub the tablespoon of canola oil and add Kosher salt and fresh cracked black pepper to taste.
+- Rub the tablespoon of oil on pork and add kosher salt and black pepper to taste.

 - Add the garlic and brown sugar to the top of the pork.